textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 ### Nginx, MySQL, PHP-FPM

-Textpattern runs faster on current mainline versions of Nginx, MySQL and PHP than end-of-life'd legacy versions.
+Textpattern runs faster on current mainline versions of Nginx, MySQL and PHP than legacy versions.
 Typically, an existing production Nginx web server with MySQL (or equivalent drop-in replacement) and PHP-FPM with appropriate extensions as listed in the [system requirements](https://textpattern.com/about/119/system-requirements) is enough to run Textpattern.

 The method of enabling PHP-FPM extensions varies between versions of PHP-FPM and Nginx, and also across operating systems.
 Refer to the system requirements above and contact your web hosting provider if you have queries.

 Modifications to the Nginx server block may be required as directives in `.htaccess` are ignored and not processed by Nginx.
-Take the following example Nginx `server` configuration with `upstream`'d PHP-FPM:
+Take the following example Nginx `server` configuration with `upstream`ed PHP-FPM:

 ~~~ nginx
 upstream php-fpm {